State as the API: LangGraph After Three Rewrites

 should_continue: bool

-The deeper issue: a flat dict with implicit write semantics turns every node into a potential race condition.
-It works in the happy path.
-It fails the moment two nodes touch the same field in the same step, or when a node assumes a field wasn't modified since it last read it.
+The deeper issue was the implicit write model.
+A flat dict makes every shared field a possible race condition.
+It works on the happy path.
+It fails when two nodes touch the same field in the same step, or when a node assumes a field has not changed since it last read it.

 2. The second iteration: nested Pydantic and the rigidity problem